arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/getting-started/nicla vision getting started.md

 The board should now be selectable in the Arduino IDE, allowing you to upload sketches to it.

 ## Conclusion
-In this tutorial you learned how to use the OpenMV IDE with your Portenta board.
+In this tutorial you learned how to use the OpenMV IDE with your Nicla Vision board.
 You also learned how to control the Nicla Vision's RGB LED with MicroPython functions and to upload the script to your board using the OpenMV IDE.

 ### Next Steps
 -   Experiment with MicroPythons capabilities.
 If you want some examples of what to do, take a look at the examples included in the OpenMV IDE.
 Go to: **File > Examples > Arduino > ** in the OpenMV IDE.
+-   It is possible to use the board for more advanced image processing tasks.
+Be sure to take a look at our other tutorials if you want to learn more.
 -   Take a look at our other Nicla Vision tutorials which showcase its many uses.
 You can find them [here](https://docs.arduino.cc/hardware/nicla-vision#tutorials)

 ## Troubleshooting

 ### OpenMV Firmware Flashing Issues
 - If the upload of the OpenMV firmware fails during the download, put the board back in bootloader mode and try again.
 Repeat until the firmware gets successfully uploaded.
 - If the OpenMV IDE still can't connect after flashing the firmware, try uploading the latest firmware using the "Load Specific Firmware File" option.
 You can find the latest firmware in the [OpenMV Github repository](https://github.com/openmv/openmv/releases).
-Look for a file named **firmware.bin** in the PORTENTA folder.
+Look for a file named **firmware.bin**.
 - If you see a "OSError: Reset Failed" message, reset the board by pressing the reset button.
 Wait until you see the blue LED flashing, connect the board to the OpenMV IDE and try running the script again.